iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.2.00.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> First tele health experience.
+Saved time going to regular doctor for something minor but it did need medical attention.
+Fast and got immediate attention.
+Very pleasant doctor.
+Two Thumbs up!!!<br> :date: __2021-01-11 20:54:12__

+> Doctor Salazar was so professional and so helpful, he was respectful, so interested in my father's needs, he really show us that he truly care about his patients.
+Thank you so much!<br> :date: __2021-01-09 23:51:03__

 > Excellent Service Ever One Should Try It<br> :date: __2021-01-09 00:27:06__

 > It's great.
 Easy to use and the doctor was friendly.<br> :date: __2021-01-07 15:35:03__